TRACT XIII.

 As the distempers of the Great ones were monstrous, so was the malign dispositions of the Souldiery.
 The French Garrison of Papa mutyning for their Pay, had seized and secured the Governour Michael Marechi, and slew all that opposed them, Conditioning with the Turk, for their Arrears, to deliver them the Castle; but the Turk, either mistrusting them, or too tenacious of his money, made no use of the advantage.
 News hereof being brought to Swarzenburg, he laid Siege to them, losing a great many men by a fierce Eruption of the French, who knew what they might trust to if taken, wherein himself also was slain by a Bullet.
 Kederus succeeded him in the Supreme Command, who beat the French back into the Town and there closely shut them up; but he also died of a sudden Disease before the surrender, and left the Atchievement to Nadasi; who having reduced them to a dog-hunger, and starved them to skin and bone, made them yield the place; at which time some few were by the pittyful Souldiers knockt on the head, the rest were tortured to death with most Exquisite Cruelties, some of them Choaked to death upon the Wheels of a Water-mill, after many Descents and Ascents; some Roasted with a slow Fire; and others given to the Dogs.

 Knolles gives a more detailed and gruesome description, probably the one Browne has in mind.
-Suetonius, see Tiberius LXII:4 (which reads "excogitaverat").
+Suetonius, see Tiberius LXII:4.

-24. See Rome and Neighbourhoods - Fondi (towards the end of the section) for the story (in Italian).
+24 See Rome and Neighbourhoods - Fondi (about midway down the page) for the story (in Italian).

-26. In 1530, three years after the sack of Rome by the emperor's troops had inspired the citizens of Florence to a last attempt at what is usually termed "a republic".
-Juvenal Sat.
+26 In 1530, three years after the sack of Rome by the emperor's troops had inspired the citizens of Florence to a last attempt at what is usually termed “a republic”.
+The subscription is Juvenal Sat.
 XV.23.

-28. After Marathon, Miltiades was put in command of a fleet whose mission was to conquer islands that had sided with the Persians.
+29 After Marathon, Miltiades was put in command of a fleet whose mission was to conquer islands that had sided with the Persians.
 The mission was unsuccessful and Miltiades was fined and imprisoned, where (probably) he died of a wound in about 488 B.C.
-The inscription is Juvenal XV: 124-125.
+The inscription is after Juvenal, XV: 124-125.

-29. Martial Epigrams I, 115; the lines are quoted as well in Queries Relating to Fishes, Birds, Insects.
+30 Martial Epigrams I, 115:4.
+The line is quoted as well in Queries Relating to Fishes, Birds, Insects.

 The Grand Seigniour ["Achmet, eighth Emperour of the Turks"] being returned to Constantinople after the great Plague, notwithstanding the Turkes hold a firme opinion of Predestination, and that they shall not die before their appointed time, and that the time of their death is written in their foreheads; yet apprehending the infection, by the advice of some about him, hee commanded all the dogges in the City of Constantinople, to bee transported unto Scutary in Asia (a Towne antiently called Chrisopolis) and for the due execution thereof, every housholder was to bring in his dogge first to the Cadi (which is the Iudge of the place) and to receive from him a Tuscany or Ticket for his passage, or else hee was to pay foure Chequines; by which meanes there were transported to the number of fifty thousand dogges.
 The reason of his sending them away, was, for that reading the Acts of his father, hee found that thirty yeares before, hee had sent away all the dogges for feare of the infection.
 The Sultan commanded allowance of bread and flesh to be carried every day to sustaine them, which not sufficing, the inhabitants were much oppressed, and ready to fall into mutiny; but by the advice of his Muphti, they were at length transported from thence to an Island that was not inhabited, some sixteene miles from Constantinople, where they all perished.
 Before their sending away, the Grand Seigniour had propounded to his Muphti, to have them all slaine: who made answere, That every dogge had a soule, and therefore it was not fit to kill them.